Pineapple Rum Cake Recipe

 For the Rum Syrup:

-• Pure Vanilla Extract: Just a teaspoon, but it’s essential.
+• Pure Vanilla Extract: Just a little adds a nice touch.

 How to Make Pineapple Rum Cake